lost-theory/python-live/lpl_01_web_requests_and_json.md

 ['__doc__', '__init__', '__iter__', '__module__', '__repr__', 'close', 'code', 'fileno', 'fp', 'getcode', 'geturl', 'headers', 'info', 'next', 'read', 'readline', 'readlines', 'url']
 ```

 > **Note**: The use of `urlopen` here is just to get us up and running quickly using Python's standard library.
-In the ""Installing open source libraries" chapter we will learn how to install the `requests` package, which is much more powerful than `urlopen` and just as simple to use.
+In the "Installing open source libraries" chapter we will learn how to install the `requests` package, which is much more powerful than `urlopen` and just as simple to use, particularly for sending data via HTTP.

 The `response` object returned by `urlopen` is what is called a "file-like" object.
 From the `dir` call we can see it has many of the same methods as the `file` type, like `read` and `close`.
 Let's try `read`-ing it: